One of the things I’ve been playing with at work is conventional-changelog

 While the tool will certainly generate - and update over time - a CHANGELOG.md, and bring additional documentation nearer to commits, there are some side benefits as well.

 One of these is understanding and readability of the commit log.
 Developer types are notorious for writing horrible commit messages which serve no purpose.
 They don’t explain what was actually changed, where changes were made, and the motivation for making the changes.
 An obvious answer to this problem is to simply examine a particular commit and see which files were modified.
 Then, you can browse the code to see what was changed.
 This works.
 But it’s a really terrible way to go about learning what happened in a commit.
-Writing commit messages using the conventions described by conventional-changelog is a much better solution.
+Writing commit messages using the conventions described by conventional-changelog

 Writing clear and useful commit log messages benefits the team more than the person authoring the commit and that’s important to keep in mind.
 It’s kind of like driving a car with a passenger.
 Perhaps you love to go fast and do donuts.
 That’s great and all, but the goal is to make the ride as smooth as possible.

-Here’s a full list of benefits I see in using conventional-changelog:
+Here’s a full list of benefits I see in using conventional-changelog

-3. ability to ignore certain commits and not include them in CHANGELOG.md.
-This can include things such as documentation edits
+from structured git commit messages - ability to ignore certain commits and not include them in

-4. ability to create your own language conventions or use existing language conventions (ex.
+.
+This can include things such as documentation edits - ability to create your own language conventions or use existing language conventions (ex.
 AngularJS)

 The Convention of conventional-changelog

-conventional-changelog is nothing more than formatting your commits with a particular structure.
+is nothing more than formatting your commits with a particular structure.
 Over time, as you build up commits using the structure you create detailed metadata on how your project has changed over time.
 When you’re ready to rollout a new version of your project or app you generate a CHANGELOG.md file which enumerates all the metadata in a very nice display.
 The changelog includes information on bug fixes, new features, and breaking changes.
 Each specific item is linked to its commit hash enabling team members to follow changes to the code for further analysis.

 Here’s a screenshot of a CHANGELOG.md I generated while testing.
 Other, real-world examples include Karma Runner and AngularJS.